 Since launching in 2016, the “From the Heart” collection has raised over $10,000 for the Heart Foundation.
-You can explore the entire “From the Heart” collection here.
+You can explore the entire “From the Heart” collection here, which includes my signature gold heart necklace.

 PRESS RELEASE / MARCH 17 2016